citation-style-language/documentation/specification.rst

     Specifies when and how names are substituted as a result of ``subsequent-author-substitute``.
 Allowed values:

-    - "complete-all" - (default), when all rendered names of the name variable match those in the preceding bibliographic entry, the value of ``subsequent-author-substitute`` replaces the entire name list (including punctuation and terms like "et al" and "and"), except for the affixes set
+    - "complete-all" - (default), when all names of the name variable match those in the preceding bibliographic entry, the value of ``subsequent-author-substitute`` replaces the entire name list (including punctuation and terms like "et al" and "and"), except for the affixes set